 All University officials who are involved in the discrimination grievance process, including the OIE, designated investigators and AO, will have adequate training.
-Training will address, but is not limited to, recognizing and appropriately responding to allegations of discrimination, harassment, including hostile environment harassment, Sexual Misconduct, and Retaliation, conducting investigations, protecting confidentiality, and recognizing the link between alcohol and drug use and Sexual Assault and Sexual Harassment.
+Training will address, but is not limited to, recognizing and appropriately responding to allegations of discrimination, harassment, including hostile environment harassment and Retaliation, conducting investigations, and protecting confidentiality.

 The names of the investigator and the individual who will serve as AO for a particular matter will be readily accessible.
 These individuals must promptly disclose any potential conflict of interest they might have in a particular case.
 In the rare situation in which an actual or perceived conflict of interest arises from the involvement of an Investigator or AO, that conflict must be disclosed to all parties and any potential or actual conflict will be appropriately addressed.